paper-trail-gem/paper_trail/README.md

 ### Cucumber

-PaperTrail provides a helper for [Cucumber][28] that works similar to the RSpec helper.
-If you wish to use the helper, you will need to require in your cucumber helper like so:
+PaperTrail provides a helper for [Cucumber][28] that works similar to the RSpec helper.If you wish to use the helper, you will need to require in your cucumber helper like so:

 ```ruby
 # features/support/env.rb